Mastering Barre Chords: A Step-by-Step Guide

 Common Mistakes I See

-Starting at the 1st fret: Start at 5th fret where tension is lower.
+Starting at the 1st fret.
+Start at the 5th fret where tension is lower.

-Wrong guitar position: Trying to play barre chords with guitar in casual position makes it much harder.
+Wrong guitar position.
+Trying to play barre chords with the guitar in casual position makes it significantly harder.
 Use classical positioning.

 Why This Is Hard to Learn Alone